 Here is what we know about the news that the Leadership RAP being closed at the end of this academic year.

 UPDATE: 3/23/2017 Many of you have been asking for an update on what is happening with the closing of our Leadership RAP and what we have been working on for you with our classes.
 As of now the RESIDENTIAL part of our program is gone.
 There will be no residential hall associated with the program.
 However, the School of Education, under CU Engage is very invested in having our Multicultural Leadership Pathway to the Leadership Minor maintained.
-To this end, they have agreed to take our LDSP 3100 class.
-This are currently planned to be taught by Dr. Johanna Maes next semester, yes fall 2017.
+We are working to see which of our classes will now be taught and how they will be listed.

 Q; Please let us know what the notice of the ELLC continuing entails in terms of our work.
 Will the ELLC remain a RAP?

 A: The ELLC will continue as an LLC not as a RAP.
 As with the other LLCs currently on campus (for example, the Hallett Diversity LLC, Be First LLC), the students will live together in the same residence hall and engage in residence hall activities that reinforce a particular academic or special-interest theme.
 In fact, the ELLC started as an LLC without a RAP overlay.